isomerpages/isomerpages-template/index.md

 title: Isomer Pages Templates
 description: test **test**
 permalink: /
-notification: "###### This website is in beta - your valuable feedback will help us in improving it."
+notification: "This website is in beta - your valuable <a href=\"https://www.google.com\">feedback</a> will help us in improving it."
 sections:
     - hero:
         title: Isomer Pages Template